Martial dances pertain to war, combat, or duel

 These martial dances show Filipino bravery and a distinct cultural

-tradition marked by warriors ready to defend their tribes or to avenge the
+tradition marked by warriors ready to defend their community or to avenge the

-death of their tribesmen.
+death of their members.
 As such dancing indeed becomes a form of

-expression mirroring clearly the soul of each tribe, of the nation.
+expression mirroring clearly the soul of each ethnic group, of the nation.